A few months in…

-There was a lot more that just World Cup Fever that made Italy a very special place.
+There was a lot more than just World Cup Fever that made Italy a very special place.
 From what I saw, Italy would be a fantastic place to live.
-My Favourite city was Firenze (Florence) because of it’s incredible vibe, the great people and amazing architecture.
-But out of the cities the country side was absolutely beautiful and some of the coast, including the Cinque Terre, was to die for.
-I stumbled across some other fantastic coastal areas too where locals go to holiday and ended up jumping off some stupidly big cliffs., I still hurt.
-I had a great photo from the big cliff I jumped off, but somehow I lost about 200 photos along the way =( so unless you were there, you’re just going to have to take my word for it..
+My Favourite city was Firenze (Florence) because of its incredible vibe, the great people and amazing architecture.
+But out of the cities, the countryside was absolutely beautiful and some of the coast, including the Cinque Terre, was to die for.
+I stumbled across some other fantastic coastal areas too where locals go on holiday and ended up jumping off some stupidly big cliffs., I still hurt.
+I had a great photo from the big cliff I jumped off, but somehow I lost about 200 photos along the way =( so unless you were there, you’re just going to have to take my word for it.
 The buildings in Italy were some of the biggest I’ve ever seen and you can tell there was once an incredible wealth present.
-Either that, or they were really trying to impress someone.
+Either that or they were really trying to impress someone.

 Leaving Italy, I had an incredibly confusing time trying to buy my train ticket out due to a mix up in my brain between the cities of Venice and Vienna. – You try buying a ticket to Venice in Austria and see what kind of reaction you get..